 Able-Bodied Adults Without Dependents (ABAWD)

-Childless adults between the ages of 18 and 49 are referred to in SNAP regulations as Able-Bodied Adults Without Dependents (ABAWD).
-Beginning October 1, 2020, SNAP offices throughout NYS are not to impose the ABAWD three-month time limit rule.
+Childless adults between the ages of 18 and 49 are referred to in SNAP regulations as Able-Bodied Adults Without Dependents (ABAWD) and are normally subject to a time limit.
+SNAP offices throughout NYS are not to impose the ABAWD three-month time limit rule through September 30, 2022.

 We can help